-Step 2: Send your official transcripts in order to verify that you meet our application requirements.
+Step 2: Send your official transcripts to PGS@SNU.EDU in order to verify that you meet our application requirements.

 Step 3: If you meet the application requirements, you can complete the rest of the application process: online application; three recommendations; curriculum vitae/resume; writing packet; background check release. *Note, there is no longer an application fee required; however, if you are admitted into the program, there is a non-refundable $150 deposit to hold a spot for admittance.

-Step 3b: If you do not meet the application requirements, Bethany applicants can email Scott Secor (email@example.com) and Tulsa applicants can email Kim Roach (firstname.lastname@example.org) and they will provide you with options to consider.
+Step 3b: If you do not meet the application requirements, please contact the graduate admissions department at (405) 491-6332 and they will provide you with options to consider.

-Step 4: You will be contacted by the Graduate Programs in Counseling to set up your interview once the admissions deadline for the group you are applying for has been reached,provided that you have submitted all application materials.
+Step 4: You will be contacted by the Graduate Programs in Counseling to set up your interview once the admissions deadline for the group you are applying for has been reached, provided that you have submitted all application materials.

 Application Materials Descriptions

 Three recommendations are required per applicant.
 Please use the recommendation form included in the application packet and do not have recommenders send recommendation letters.
 A minimum of two recommendations must be academic in nature and should come from recommenders who can comment on your professional or educational aptitude.
 Recommendations should ideally be made by persons who have known you for at least a year and with whom you have had considerable interaction.
 Recommenders that can comment directly on your fit and potential as a successful counselor are particularly helpful.
-All recommendations can be emailed or mailed to Scott Secor (email@example.com) for Bethany applicants and to Kim Roach (firstname.lastname@example.org) for Tulsa applicants.
+All recommendations can be sent directly to your recommenders via your online SNU application account.

 The submission of a personal statement, the admissions essay, and the vignette response each offers applicants the opportunity to communicate to the Graduate Programs in Counseling their overall fit with the program.
 Please use the prompts and format included in the writing packet found in the application packet above.
 These written documents will convey the applicant’s ability for self-reflection, their capacity to be present with and serve others, their understanding of the responsibilities and obligations of a professional counselor, their understanding of diversity concerns and social justice, their intellectual capabilities, and their readiness for the academic demands of graduate work in counseling.
 These documents will be evaluated in terms of the applicant's capacity for written expression.
 Only self-disclose regarding particulars to the extent that is appropriate for you.
 Please complete all three parts of this writing packet and upload them to your online SNU application account.